ice-HoTF/Arma_3_Mission_Wasteland_Warzone/README.md

 Server mission files and config files from A3 Wasteland Warzone.
+(Based on the old wasteland mod.)
 \
 \
-Based on the old wasteland mod.
 \
 \
-This is a PvP & PvE server.
+Combat:
 \
 \
-What to do here:
+PvP and PvE.
+\
+\
 \
 \
 Missions: